Mode-5: Personalized Versions

 Limitations

-Providing an authoritative version, gives you a position in your group and provides you with an outlook that can indicate whether change is called for.
+Personally committing to an explanation gives you a position in your group and provides you with a basis for responding responsibly to a situation.
 But what is commonly required is group acceptance.

-Often it is necessary for most or at least a majority to own the explanation, and the question arises as to how more people can be persuaded to accept it.
+Often it is necessary for most or at least a majority to own the explanation, but most are not prepared to make the effort and prefer to follow the herd if only their was a leader.

 There is also the problem that each thoughtful person is likely to have a slightly different view or will interpret a particular version differently.
-So something more is required to legitimate the group's acceptance of a version.
+So something more is required to legitimate the group's acceptance of any account.

 Settling at this Stage